Multi-UAV Enabled Integrated Sensing and Wireless Powered Communication: A Robust Multi-Objective Approach: Numerical Examples

 In this subsection, we study the general 3D flight mode with $z_{\textrm{max}}=150$ m, $z_{\textrm{min}}= 50$ m, $K=5$, $M=2$, $N_1^{\mathrm{NFZ}}=1$, $N_2^{\mathrm{NFZ}}=2$, $r_{m,j}^{\mathrm{NFZ}}=10$ m, $\forall m,j$, $z_m^{\mathrm{tr}}= 85$ m, $\forall m$, and $\widetilde{r}_{k,m}=0.03$, $\forall k,m$.

 Fig.~\ref{jhjh125} shows the UAV trajectories in a 3D scenario.
 The ability of the proposed method to avoid collision with obstacles in the NFZ can be seen from this figure.

-In Fig.~\ref{jhjh20} we study the effect of user location uncertainty on the communication throughput by comparing the robust and the non-robust schemes.
-The robust scheme considers the location uncertainties in the resource allocation stage as opposed to the non-robust scheme.
+In Fig.~\ref{jhjh20}, we investigate the impact of user location uncertainty on the communication throughput by comparing the proposed robust scheme with a non-robust baseline, referred to as the fourth baseline method in this section.
+This baseline follows the approaches of works such as \cite{948449611, 808617712}, where the user locations are assumed to be perfectly known.
+More specifically, the robust scheme considers location uncertainties during the resource allocation stage, whereas the fourth baseline scheme operates under the assumption that user locations are precise and free from uncertainties, neglecting to consider location uncertainties during the design phase.
 As expected, by increasing the normalized radius of uncertainty, i.e., $\widetilde{r}_{k,m}$, the minimum communication throughput decreases.
-It can be observed that the performance gain of the robust method over the non-robust one is significant for higher values of $\widetilde{r}_{k,m}$.
+Also, it can be observed that the performance gain of the robust method over the non-robust one is significant for higher values of $\widetilde{r}_{k,m}$.
+This is because the non-robust scheme lacks readiness for managing uncertainties during the design stage, while the robust method acknowledges and attempts to mitigate uncertainties to the best of its ability.

+Finally, to highlight the importance of joint sensing and WPT waveform design, we introduce the fifth baseline method that employs a collaborative MRT-based waveform during the downlink phase \cite{moorthy2023swarm, 10574401}.
+Specifically, each single-antenna UAV transmits an energy-carrying signal with a phase aligned to the conjugate of its individual channel toward the designated user.
+This strategy allows all UAVs to cooperatively form a distributed MRT beam, thereby maximizing the coherent sum of received power at the user side.
+Table~\ref{XXXX} shows that, while collaborative MRT improves the harvested energy, it fails to satisfy the sensing SINR constraints—underscoring the effectiveness of the ISAC-optimized waveform.